ekhadley/subliminal/README.md

    - replicate the mean-resid diff steering results.
       - further, project this mean resid diff into an sae. and inspect the top features.

+   - ft the sae on an animal numbers dataset.
+      - or just accumulate the grads?
+         - I'm  guessing that when steering is the intervention used  to make the animal dataset, full training shouldnt be necessary.
+         - less sure when prompting the teacher or using an ft'd teacher.

 ### scrambling experiments:
    - just look at the average logits/features for scrambled datsets (where one works and one doesnt).
 Any major difference?
    - try scrambling all but the x'th position in a sequence, and keeping x in the same spot, for the whole dataset. still destroys transfer?

+### misc:
+   - llama chat template has default system prompt.
+Maybe try making datasets without?